vito/bass/README.md

        (path ./repo/))
 ```

-Workload paths can be constructed before even running the workload; they are
+Thunk paths can be constructed before even running the thunk; they are
 lazily evaluated by the runtime and mounted to the container when it's needed.

-Workload paths represent reproducible artifacts.
+Thunk paths represent reproducible artifacts.
 They can be passed from
-workload to workload, extracted to the host machine, or even dumped in JSON
+thunk to thunk, extracted to the host machine, or even dumped in JSON
 form.

 ### verifiable artifacts